 16 All Scripture is inspired of God and beneficial for teaching, for reproving, for setting things straight, for disciplining in righteousness (2 Timothy 3).

 accredits his definition of love to God.
 So we now ask you to read God's definition of Love once more, and then to ask yourself: Does my love match that definition or do I have work to do?
 If this exercise has taught you something about yourself or about other people then the bible has already helped you and your bible study has started.
 If it hasn't then read the definition again.
-If you can formulate a better definition of love then please send it to firstname.lastname@example.org.
+If you can formulate a better definition of love then please send it to help(at)lordswits.com.

 Watching the news, it is more than apparent that mankind is in trouble.
 A recent UNICEF report http://www.unicefusa.org/site/pp.asp?c=duLRI8O0H&b=262152 shows that over 50% of the world's children are devastated by poverty, conflict or AIDS.
 It is therefore unarguable that as a group, in the majority, as a race, we have lost our way.

-The writer can assure the reader, having studied the bible for 24 years, that this book contains the solutions to all the political problems that we face today.
+The writer can assure the reader, having studied the bible for 27 years, that this book contains the solutions to all the political problems that we face today.
 Although these solutions are not immediately apparent.
-By this he does not mean that, yes the Kingdom of God, when it comes, will solve all of our problems.
+By this he does not mean that, yes the Kingdom of God, when it comes, will solve all of our problems (which it will).
 He means that the laws of God on justice, on love and on morality, if applied today by governments, would solve most of our problems almost immediately.
 The bible shows its readers just how far away our governments are taking us from justice, love and sustainable morality.
 Of course the politicians tell us every year that our educational standards are improving and our transportation systems are improving and our health care systems are improving and they are stamping out corruption.
 But the facts are very different from their assertions.

 Of course it is not possible to solve all of our problems whilst in this system because mankind, and especially the politicians among us, have freewill and choose to disobey or get round or ignore even the best worded laws and constitutions.